 A Brief Overview of the 9 Enneagram Types and Quick Tips for Development

 Since the Enneagram is about the internal structure of our inner world, self-discovery is key.
-It’s important to understand when learning a system like this one: we are human beings who happen to have adopted a pattern of being, or “type,” which represents an adaptive strategy.
-It’s designed to meet our three basic, mammalian needs for security, love, and a sense of self, as in self-worth.
+It’s important to understand when learning a system like this one that we are human beings whom have been structured by various patterns of being, aka a “type,” which represents both our temperament as well as its various adaptive strategies.
+Our “type” is designed to get our three basic, mammalian needs met for security, love and bonding, and a sense of self, as in self-worth.
 It’s designed to help us cope with the demands we face being in the world.
 Type, also referred to as the ego, is not necessarily a bad thing.
 It just gets far more supple, flexible, and at “our service” when we understand it better and know when and how it’s operating.

 In order to strategize a satisfying life, each type sets up a particular, non-random belief structure as follows: